opendata-swiss/ogd-handbook-wiki/library/linked-open-data.en.md

 toc_run: true
 ---

-Today we are surrounded by vast quantities of data, playing an increasingly central role in our lives and driving the emergence of a data economy<sup>[[^1]](#footnote-1)</sup>.
-The more data we have, the more we face limitations in traditional methods of organising data.
-Usually, to publish machine-friendly data - i.e. structured data, not text documents in natural language - is to generate raw data in files (e.g. spreadsheets as CSV files and other [data formats](/en/library/empfehlungen-formate)), or to provide access to this data through programming interfaces ([APIs](/support/api)).
+Today we are surrounded by vast quantities of data playing an increasingly central role in our lives, and driving the emergence of a data economy<sup>[[^1]](#footnote-1)</sup>.
+At greater quantities, we are faced with limitations in traditional methods of organizing data.
+To publish machine-friendly data - i.e. in structured form, not as text documents in natural language - the usual approach is to generate raw data in standardized files (e.g. spreadsheets as CSV and other [data formats](/en/library/empfehlungen-formate)), or to provide access to this data through programming interfaces ([APIs](/support/api)).

 While these go a long way to help make data available and accessible for knowledge sharing, there is space for improvement in facilitating data reuse, such as:

 * *Comprehensibility*: provide better descriptions of data and underlying models or schema
 * *Accessibility and share-ability*:  simplify access, therefore also facilitate distribution of up-to-date data
 * *Integration*: facilitate the combination of data from different sources into a common point of access

+This document describes an approach known as *Linked Data*, which responds to these needs.

 ## Linking the Web of Data